 If you’ve been injured in a Palm Bay truck accident, you need an attorney who understands both Florida and federal trucking regulations.
 Kogan & DiSalvo can begin investigations on your accident case and identify who should be held liable.

 The law affords remedies for victims of negligence.
-Commercial truck drivers in Brevard County must have proper qualifications and abide by FMSCA laws and Hours-of-Service rules.
+Commercial truck drivers in Brevard County must have proper qualifications and abide by Federal Motor Carrier Safety Administration (FMCSA) regulations and hours-of-service rules.

-Our knowledgeable legal team can protect your rights to fair compensation and determine the real value of your claim.
+Our knowledgeable personal injury lawyers can protect your rights to fair compensation and determine the real value of your claim.
 Get the answers you need and schedule a private consultation with a Palm Bay truck accident lawyer at our firm.
 The initial case review is complimentary, and there are no upfront costs to worry about since we take truck injury claims on a contingency-fee arrangement.

 Why choose Kogan & DiSalvo truck accident lawyers?